Minimal networks for sensor counting problem using discrete Euler calculus

 \section{Beat points and weak beat points}

-The notions of {\em beat points} and {\em weak beat points} play an important role in the homotopy theory of finite space (posets).
+The notions of {\em beat points} and {\em weak beat points} play an important role in the homotopy theory of finite posets.
 These points are reducible in the sense of the homotopy theory.
-A finite poset can be regarded as a finite $T_0$-space \cite{Sto66}, \cite{Bar11}.
+A finite poset can be regarded as a finite $T_0$-space whose open sets are generated by ideals \cite{Sto66}, \cite{Bar11}.
 Hence, in this paper, we identify both.

 \begin{definition} Let $P$ be a poset.
 An element $x$ in $P$ is termed a {\em down-beat point} if the subposet $P_{>x}=\{y \in P \mid y>x\}$ possesses a unique minimal element. {\em Up-beat points} are defined dually.
 We refer to a point as simply a {\em beat point} if it is either a down-beat point or an up-beat point. \end{definition}